-Redevelopment and infill development is envisaged to continue and include terrace style housing, shop top housing and smaller residential apartment buildings with a street wall height of up to three storeys along each street fronting setback, which incorporates design elements that complement that of existing housing stock.
+Redevelopment and infill development is envisaged to continue to include terrace style housing, shop top housing and smaller residential apartment buildings.
+A street wall height is anticipated to be up to three storeys along each street fronting setback, incorporating design elements that complement that of existing housing stock.